-To receive quarterly reimbursements for eligible costs incurred, state officers are required to complete a quarterly report regarding their experiences.
-The quarterly report asks officers to reflect on questions like:
+To receive quarterly reimbursements for eligible costs incurred, state officers are required to

 - What were the highlights of this quarter? - Where do you wish you had received more training? - In addition to training, is there anything else you would have liked to receive to help with the transition to state office? - What do you wish you had done differently during this quarter? - If you were to choose one area for self-improvement, which area would that be? - What are important pieces of information you would pass on to next year's team regarding activities from this quarter? - Of all things done so far, what is most critical to continue doing?